 New students are required to arrive the week before classes begin for orientations, advising, and course selection.
-Registration is open several days before classes begin, but students should wait until the first week of classes to finalize their schedule.
-Please refer to the Office of Graduate and Postdoctoral Studies' website for important information regarding mandatory university orientation and a new student checklist: graduate.rice.edu/afteradmissions.
+Registration several days before classes begin, but students should wait until the first week of classes to finalize their schedule.
+Students are encouraged to attend all elective courses of interest during the first week of classes.
+Given the limited size of certain courses, instructor approval may be required for final registration.
+Please refer to the Office of Graduate and Postdoctoral Studies' website for important information regarding mandatory university orientation and a new-student checklist: graduate.rice.edu/admissions/after-admission.

-All students must attend the All-School Meeting, at 1pm the first day of class, in Farish Gallery.
+All students must attend the All-School Meeting on the first day of class.